OpenNTI/nti.dataserver/docs/client_api.rst

 in the enrollment record will indicate a user's progress in the course.
 If the user has completed the course, there will be a `CompletedItem` entry on the `CourseProgress`.
 This entry will contain information on when the user completed the course, whether they did so successfully (`Success`), and whether they were awarded any credits for completing the course.
-The `CompletedItem` will also have a `AssignmentCompletionMetadata` entry that describes how the user did on each required assignment in the course.
+The `CompletedItem` will also have a `CompletionMetadata` entry that describes how the user did on some required items in the course.
 This will include information about whether they succeeded on the assignment (`Success`) and what the requirements for the assignment were.

 HTTP Endpoint: user object link with rel=`UserEnrollments`